TL;DR

 Level Term cover is the most straightforward and predictable form of protection.

-What it is: With a Level Term policy, the amount of cover (the "sum assured") and your monthly premium remain fixed for the entire duration of the policy.
+What it is: With a Level Term policy, the amount of cover (the "sum more confident") and your monthly premium remain fixed for the entire duration of the policy.

 Real-Life Scenario: The Sharma Family's University Fund

 - The Family: Anjali and Ben have two young children, aged 3 and 5.
-They want to ensure there is enough money to cover university tuition and living costs for both children, which they estimate will be around £100,000 in total when the time comes.
+They want to help support there is enough money to cover university tuition and living costs for both children, which they estimate will be around £100,000 in total when the time comes.

-- The Goal: To guarantee a £100,000 fund is available if either parent suffers a critical illness before the children finish their education.
+- The Goal: To assurance a £100,000 fund is available if either parent suffers a critical illness before the children finish their education.

 - The Solution: They each take out a £100,000 Level Term Critical Illness policy with a term of 20 years.
-This ensures that no matter when a diagnosis occurs, the full £100,000 is paid out, securing the education fund.
+This can help make it more likely that no matter when a diagnosis occurs, the full £100,000 is paid out, securing the education fund.

 Who is Level Term Cover Best Suited For?